 - Lead Nurturing

-- Close the Lead (or Receive the Opportunity for construction companies)
+- Close the Lead (or closing deals for construction companies)

 Opportunity to Project Pipeline Stages: